-T_n is the temperature of an individual member, n is the number of members in the ensemble, and c is the temperature climatology from the respective ensemble for the years 1961-1990 (to match the climatology years used in the CRU data).
+Here $T_n$ is the temperature of an individual member, n is the number of members in the ensemble, and c is the temperature climatology from the respective ensemble for the years 1961-90 (to match the climatology years used in the CRU data).
 In other words, where t is the number of years, and n is again the number of ensemble members.
-In the case of the climatological ensemble an estimate of the 1961-1990 climatology was calculated by assuming a linear relationship in the difference between the climatologies of the two ensembles.
+In the case of the climatological ensemble, where only a 12-yr climatology was available, an estimate of the 1961-90 climatology was calculated by assuming a linear relationship in the difference between the climatologies of the two ensembles.
+Specifically, the ratio between the two 12-yr climatologies was applied to the 30-yr climatology of the interactive ensemble to estimate the 30-yr climatology of the climatological ensemble.
 Both the signal and noise are averaged over time.

-$$c = \frac{\sum{n} \sum{t} T{nt}}{nt}, \qquad (Eq.
-4)$$
+$$c = \frac{\sum{n} \sum{t} T{nt}}{nt},$$ (4)

-Potential predictability, as defined here, is the actual anomaly correlation that would occur in an infinite ensemble (with no sampling errors) of a perfect model (with no model errors) (Sardeshmukh et al 2000 and Compo and Sardeshmukh 2004).
+Potential predictability, as defined here, is the actual anomaly correlation that would occur in an infinite ensemble (with no sampling errors) of a perfect model (with no model errors) (Sardeshmukh et al. 2000; Compo and Sardeshmukh 2004).
 As shown in the appendix of Compo and Sardeshmukh (2004) this method of computing potential predictability is identical to the perfect model approach (assuming in turn that each member of the ensemble is truth), with the exception of sampling errors.
-It should be noted that, with the relatively small sample of 8 members and 12 years, errors in the estimates of signal and noise will occur.
-We have computed an estimate of the error in the noise by comparing the root mean square error of each ensemble mean versus observations to the ensemble spread (the noise as defined in equation 3).
+It should be noted that, with the relatively small sample of eight members and 12 yr, errors in the estimates of signal and noise will occur.
+We have computed an estimate of the error in the noise by comparing the root-mean-square error of each ensemble mean versus observations to the ensemble spread [the noise as defined in Eq.
+(3)].
 Error estimates were typically on the order of 30% for the regions considered in this study.

-4. Regional Analysis of Soil Moisture Sensitivity
+4. Regional analysis of soil moisture sensitivity

 A primary focus of this paper is to better understand the ability of interactive soil moisture to improve real forecast skill of near-surface temperature, so we begin by looking at the differences in anomaly correlation against real observations between the interactive soil moisture ensemble and the climatological soil moisture ensemble.
-Figure 2 shows the anomaly correlation difference using CRU observed two-meter temperature.
+Figure 2 shows the anomaly correlation difference using CRU-observed 2-m temperature.
 To focus on the points of interest the map has been masked by three criteria.
 First, the areas that are usually snow covered have been shaded gray.
-Of the areas without snow cover, the only areas that are color shaded are the areas where (1) the interactive soil moisture ensemble has an anomaly correlation greater than 0.3 and (2) the interactive soil moisture ensemble has a greater anomaly correlation than the climatological soil moisture ensemble.
+Of the areas without snow cover, the only areas that are color shaded are the areas where 1) the interactive soil moisture ensemble has an anomaly correlation greater than 0.3 and 2) the interactive soil moisture ensemble has a greater anomaly correlation than the climatological soil moisture ensemble.
 If either of these criteria is not met, the area is left white.
-The value of 0.3 is somewhat arbitrarily chosen, but skill below .3 is not considered very useful for seasonal forecasting.
-There are clearly many areas that are not shaded which suggests that they are likely not sensitive to local soil moisture in this model.
-However there are some regions with a large sensitivity to soil moisture, and a survey of those regions will be the focus of this section.
+The value of 0.3 is somewhat arbitrarily chosen, but skill below 0.3 is not considered very useful for seasonal forecasting.
+There are clearly many areas that are not shaded, which suggests that they are likely not sensitive to local soil moisture in this model.
+However, there are some regions with a large sensitivity to soil moisture, and a survey of those regions will be the focus of this section.